Efficient Evaluation Methods for Neural Architecture Search: A Survey: Categorization and Organization

 \section{Categorization and Organization}

-In this section, we first describe the notation and terminology used in this paper in Subsection~\ref{org_pd}.
-Then, the categorization for the EEMs is detailed in Subsection~\ref{cate}.
+In this section, we first give the formulation of NAS in Subsection~\ref{formula_NAS}.
+Then, we describe the notation and terminology used in this paper in Subsection~\ref{org_pd}.
+After that, the categorization for the EEMs is detailed in Subsection~\ref{cate}.
 Finally, the organization of this survey is discussed in Section~\ref{section_org}.